 Risk Management Process

-7. Information and Communication: Relevant information shall be identified, stored, and communicate in a format and timeframe that allows employees to utilize for their duties and responsibilities.
-Information is vital for all levels in the organization to identify, assess, and respond to risks.
-Communication shall be effective and be widely perceived at all levels including from top-down levels, between departments, and from bottom-up levels.
-All employees shall be clearly communicated on their roles and responsibilities.
+7. Information and Communication: Relevant information shall be identified, stored, and communicated in an appropriate format and within a timeframe that allows personnel to adopt it according to their responsibilities.
+Information is required by personnel at all levels for identifying, evaluating, and responding to the risks.
+Communication must be effective and widely recognized, spanning from top to bottom, between departments, and bottom-up interactions.
+Personnel from all departments shall receive clear information about their roles and responsibilities.

 The Company has determined 5 types of risks as follows: